Markit CEO sues unknown hackers over 'campaign of extortion'

 The lawsuit could provide Uggla's lawyers the ability to use subpoenas to seek out the identities of the hackers.

-The lawsuit came amid a rash of hacking attacks on companies in the last two years, including Home Depot Inc (HD.N), Target Corp (TGT.N) and JPMorgan Chase & Co (JPM.N).
+The lawsuit came amid a rash of hacking attacks on companies in the last two years, including Home Depot Inc, Target Corp and JPMorgan Chase & Co.

 According to the lawsuit, on Nov.
 17, an anonymous Twitter account was used to contact Uggla and intimidate him and his company through public tweets.